 Ingredients

 • Potatoes.
 Yukon gold are a must for their waxy texture.
 You can also choose red potatoes as they are another waxy potato variety.
-Avoid using russet potatoes since they will not have the same consistency.
+Avoid using russet since they will not have the same consistency.

 • Milk.
 Much like mashed potatoes, you’ll need a bit of milk to make it creamy.
 Regular milk, or even half and half work well.
 If you are dairy-free, unsweetened oat and cashew milk both are both great options.